 While the shielding approach is not meant to be coercive, it may appear forced or be misunderstood in humanitarian settings.

-As with many community interventions meant to decrease COVID-19 morbidity and mortality, compliance and behavior change are the primary rate limiting steps and may be driven by social and emotional factors.
+As with many community interventions meant to decrease COVID-19, morbidity, and mortality, compliance and behavior change are the primary rate-limiting steps and may be driven by social and emotional factors.

-Thus, they may be particularly challenging in humanitarian settings, which bring their own set of multifaceted challenges that need to be taken into account.
+These changes are difficult in developed stable settings, thus, they may be particularly challenging in humanitarian settings, which bring their own set of multifaceted challenges that need to be taken into account.

 This isn't about the creation of any camps or taking unvaccinated people to camps.